 c) if you have legally resided in Germany for 15 years and have sufficient means of subsistence after re-entry.
 In this case the settlement permit of your spouse or registered partner also stays valid.

 - EC Permanent Settlement Permit

 An EC Permanent Settlement Permit for Germany expires

-a) if you live in Great Britain, Ireland, Denmark or outside the European Union for more than 12 consecutive months (for prior holders of a Blue Card: for more than 24 successive months)
+a) if you live in the United Kingdom, Ireland, Denmark or outside the European Union for more than 12 consecutive months (for prior holders of a Blue Card: for more than 24 successive months)

-b) if you live in another EU Member State (with the exception of Great Britain, Ireland, Denmark) for more than six consecutive years.
+b) if you live in another EU Member State (with the exception of the United Kingdom, Ireland, Denmark) for more than six consecutive years.